 The main issue here is the Live (brown) and the Neutral (Blue) wires are wired incorrectly; they should be opposite to what they are.
-The other issue with this picture is the cables have been clamped incorrectly – the white outer sheath should come into the plug casing and be firmly fixed in place by the clamp (the black part which is above the wires in this image).
+The other issue with this picture is the (white) cable has not been clamped correctly – the white outer sheath should come into the plug casing and be firmly fixed in place by the clamp (the black part which is above the wires in this image).

 - The Blue wire is Neutral